"Allyship & Advocacy: An Interprofessional Dialogue on Disability"

 Loneliness is a major challenge for aging populations—but healthcare professionals can help!
 This interactive workshop explores innovative ways to foster social connections, from transforming waiting rooms into community spaces to organizing group activities that promote well-being.
 Learn how collaboration between physicians, social workers, physical therapists, and dentists can combat isolation through meal-sharing, transportation networks, and fall prevention programs, etc.

-The Silent Curriculum: How Racism Shapes Healthcare Education"Unspoken Lessons, Unseen Barriers, and the Fight for Change"
+The Silent Curriculum: How Race Shapes Healthcare Education"Unspoken Lessons, Unseen Barriers, and the Fight for Change"

 Sescily Coney, Esq., (LLM, MBA) & Dr. Stephné Coney (Founder/CEO of International Stop the Violence Alliance, Inc.)